tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/06_Purging/03_05_Purging_View_Your_Data.md

 ## View Purged Data in the Source Systems

 When the status bar reaches its end and turns fully green, the status changes to **Complete**.
-In a real-world environment, a status marked **Complete** means that the customer data was purged from the Source System that are integrated with the DPM, in accordance with the company's data retention policies.
+A status marked **Complete** means that the customer data was purged from the Source System that are integrated with the DPM, in accordance with the company's data retention policies.
 For this tutorial, access the two source systems we set up for simulation purposes.

 Search these systems for the data that our Customer, Rick Jones, requested to be deleted.
 You should not be able to locate Mr. Jones's data because his data should no longer be in either system.